ashokkasti/markdown-server/CONTRIBUTING.md

-# Contributing to markdown-server
+# Contributing to http-server-markdown

-Thank you for your interest in contributing to markdown-server!
+Thank you for your interest in contributing to http-server-markdown!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct